bkmd11/py_unicorn/README.md

 # py_unicorn
 a cli tool that shows unicorns

-if you are ever feeling down, or add an easter egg, or just want to see a unicorn...
+if you are ever feeling down, or want to add an easter egg, or just want to see a unicorn...

 this project is for you!